anjibabuIITK/TASS_REWEIGHTING_PACKAGE/README.md

 # TASS_REWEIGHTING_PACKAGE

+*   Project Description:

-This project is develope a generalized reweighting code for TASS and its varients.
+This project is develope a generalized reweighting code for TASS and its varients using MODULE based FORTRAN90.

 *   Active Present Contributors: